jkomoros/boardgame/README.md

 In most cases when you define a progression of moves that are legal in a given phase, you want each move to only be able to be applied a single time in a row.
 There are some moves that you want to be able to apply multiple times in a row, until their subclasses' Legal() no longer returns nil.
 For example, for blackjack we want to keep calling MoveDealInitialHiddenCard until each player has a hidden card dealt to them.

 Moves signal this by implementing the `moveinterfaces.AllowMultipleInProgression`, and returning true().
-You almost never do this yourself, but instead embed moves that do this behavior for you. `moveDealInitialHiddenCardConfig` and `moveDealInitialVisibleCardConfig` both subclass a type of move called `moves.RoundRobin`, which we'll get to in a second.
+You almost never do this yourself, but instead embed moves that do this behavior for you. `moveDealInitialHiddenCardConfig` and `moveDealInitialVisibleCardConfig` both subclass a type of move called `moves.DealCountComponents` which is a type of RoundRobin move, which we'll get to in a second.

 One more wrinkle: when the engine looks to see if a propose move is legal in this phase in this order, it will ignore any moves that are legal in all phases that may have come in between.
 This means that if you have a move like ShuffleDiscardToDraw that triggers in any phase if the discard pile runs out, it won't mess up your move progression matching.